chingu-voyage3/toucans-26/features.md

 ## Flow

 Home/Landing Page
-* What is NGO..?
+* What is NGO..? *MJ: Are you saying we should explain what an NGO is on the landing page?*
-* Glimse of latest Stuff whats going on.
+* Glimpse of latest Stuff whats going on. *MJ: Need more clarity on this point*

-Login (Top Nav)
+Login (Top Nav) *MJ: I think we should use a simple wireframe tool to design the UI.
+What do you think?*

 Register (Top Nav)
-* NGO - Form Needs Review before live
+* NGO - Form Needs Review before live *MJ: Yes, to begin with we can have an image upload functionality for the NGO to upload the NGO registration document.
+There is something called [Niti Aayog] (http://niti.gov.in/content/ngo-darpan) in India.*
-* User - Alert sent to NGO -> User is interested
+* User - Alert sent to NGO -> User is interested *MJ: Yes, we need to think about this.
+I was thinking that in iteration 1 of the app, to keep things simple we will have a user page only for NGO users and not for contributors (people who want to donate to the NGO).
+For contributors, we can have a 'contact us' kind of a form for collecting contact details and a message that will be visible to the concerned NGO user when they log in.
+However, while building the back-end we need to keep the design scalable for the future.
+So we should manitain User Types for instance.*

 Donate (Menu Option)
 * General Donation - (Give me call Option)